This information was correct at the time of publishing. It may not reflect our current practices.

 Here are six of the most common reasons why you could be prevented from being an egg donor, some of which you may not be aware of:

-Your age: We only accept egg donors who are maximum 35 years old.
-This is because natural fertility – and therefore egg quality - generally declines once you reach your mid-thirties.
-We have to ensure that the eggs we offer our patients are of the highest quality to give a good chance of pregnancy.
+- Your age: We only accept egg donors of a maximum of 35 years old.
+This is because natural fertility and egg quality generally decline once you reach your mid-thirties.
+We have to ensure that the eggs we offer our patients are of the highest quality to give them a good chance of pregnancy.

-Your ovarian reserve: As part of the egg donation process, we'll check your own fertility including your ovarian reserve – the number of eggs you have left.
+- Your ovarian reserve: As part of the egg donation process, we'll check your fertility, including your ovarian reserve – the number of eggs you have left.
 Low ovarian reserve can affect women of all ages.
 Having fewer eggs doesn't mean you can't get pregnant, but it may mean you don't respond well to stimulation and produce enough mature eggs for donation.

-Your weight: To donate eggs, you need to have a BMI within a range of 19 to 29.
-This is because being underweight or overweight not only affects your own fertility and eggs, but also how you respond to fertility medications for egg donation.
-At Manchester Donors we focus on safe and responsible egg donation.
-So we don't accept egg donors who have a too high or too low BMI – even if you've had children and have proven fertility - as there's a risk that egg donation could compromise your own health and wellbeing.
-But again, BMI is something you can actively change through diet and lifestyle.
+- Your weight: To donate eggs, you need to have a BMI within a range of 19 to 35.
+This is because being underweight or overweight affects your fertility and eggs and how you respond to fertility medications for egg donation.
+At Manchester Donors, we focus on safe and responsible egg donation.
+So we don't accept egg donors who have a too high or too low BMI – even if you've had children and have proven fertility - as there's a risk that egg donation could compromise your own health and well-being.
+But again, you can actively change BMI through diet and lifestyle.

-You've recently had a tattoo or piercing: It may seem a bizarre reason but if you've had a tattoo or piercing in the last six months it would prevent you donating eggs because of the risk of passing on infectious diseases.
-You'll need to wait a full six months after your tattoo or piercing to apply to be an egg donor.
+- You've recently had a tattoo or piercing: It may seem bizarre, but if you've had it in the last six months, it will prevent you from donating eggs because of the risk of passing on infectious diseases.
+You'll need to wait six months after your tattoo or piercing to apply to be an egg donor.

-Explore more about the criteria to be an egg donor, and how it works.
-If you'd like to apply to our award-winning programme, apply online or have a chat to our dedicated Donation Team on 0161 300 2734.
+Explore more about the criteria to be an egg donor and how it works.
+If you'd like to apply to our award-winning programme, apply online or chat with our dedicated Donation Team on 0161 300 2734.